 Protect your worksite with Sine

-Better security not only prevents accidents and thefts, it boost employee productivity and helps you retain them in the long run.
+Better security not only can reduce the likelihood of accidents and thefts, it can boost employee productivity and helps you retain them in the long run.
 According to a 2022 State of Employee Safety Report, 73% of people said that feeling safe is “extremely important” when at work, yet only 53% felt their employer considered their safety of equal importance.
-The good news is that 55% of the report’s respondents said their employers were putting more effort into security than in previous years.
-This is just a reminder that episodes of workplace violence and public health threats like COVID-19 pose a security threat alongside things like robberies and cybercrimes.
+The good news is that 55% of the report's respondents said their employers were putting more effort into security than in previous years.